Aberdeen Hotel: The Grandest Apartment Hotel in St. Paul

 After Munson’s murder, the community was horrified that something so horrible could happen in their neighborhood.
 Perhaps as a way to erase what happened in the hotel that December night, residents pressured the City of St. Paul to have the derelict hotel condemned and demolished.
 In 1944, the once-prestigious hotel fell to the wrecking ball.
 As if trying to redeem itself, the demolished hotel yielded over five tons of scrap iron for the war effort.

-Today, a parking lot and YWCA occupy the site.
+Today, a parking lot and the YWCA occupy the site.

 Millett, Larry.
 Lost Twin Cities.
 1992.